glennj/glennj.github.io/jsontools.md

 I've been building an exercism [jq track], so I've been learning it pretty intensely.
 I've written [some notes](jq/notes) about studying the manual.

+## [ijq]

+An interactive terminal-based tool that displays then input on one side and the output on the other, filtered in real-time as you enter a jq expression.
+Uses `jq`.

 ## [jo]

 A small utility to create JSON objects from shell variables.